 - The natural environment, including biosecurity and invasive species

-Scientists from James Cook University and CSIRO have worked with NRM groups in northern Australia to develop an understanding of potential options for adapting to a changing climate in the Wet Tropics region – Click here to access these documents.
+Scientists from James Cook University and CSIRO have worked with NRM groups in northern Australia to develop an understanding of potential options for adapting to a changing climate in the Wet Tropics region.
+Click on the links to view the Adaptation and Opportunities Reports: Volume 1 (Introduction, Biodiversity and Ecosystem Services) or Volume 2 (Infrastructure, Industry, Indigenous peoples, Social adaptation, Emerging planning frameworks, Evolving methodologies and Climate adaptation planning in practice).